Student achievement data

-The Savannah College of Art and Design is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award bachelor’s and master’s degrees.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of the Savannah College of Art and Design.
-SCAD’s office of institutional effectiveness is responsible for reporting substantive changes to SACSCOC according to the Commission’s published policies, as well as keeping the Commission up-to-date on program changes and other academic updates.
+The Savannah College of Art and Design is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate and masters degrees.
+Contact the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of the Savannah College of Art and Design.

 SCAD has been continuously accredited by SACSCOC since 1983 and is scheduled for its next reaffirmation in 2020.

 In its Policy on Institutional Obligations for Public Disclosure, the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) requires that institutions publish "statements of its goals for student achievement and the success of students in achieving those goals."
 The disclosure below is intended to address specific SACSCOC policy requirements.
 Information is updated prior to the beginning of each academic year.
 (Current information displayed was updated during the 2015-16 academic year.)

 SCAD's mission is to “prepare talented students for creative professions through engaged teaching and learning in a positively oriented university environment.”
 In pursuit of that mission, SCAD strives to lead each and every student to advanced, professionally relevant positions upon graduation through a 100 percent employment rate.
 For the university's most recent employment rate, 99 percent of SCAD Spring 2018 alumni responding to a survey were employed, pursuing further education or both within ten months of graduation.